Table Of Content

 • Dysautonomia: A condition characterized by imbalance between the two (2) primary branches of the autonomic nervous system, the sympathetic fight or flight system and the parasympathetic nervous system, which is responsible for rest, relaxation, regulation, digestion, and so much more.

-• Vagus Nerve Disorders: A series of various disorders and neurological conditions caused by dysfunction of the Vagus Nerve, the primary nerve responsible for the parasympathetic nervous system and overall autonomic nervous system regulation.
+• Vagus Nerve Disorders: A series of various disorders and neurological conditions caused by dysfunction of the vagus nerve, the primary nerve responsible for the parasympathetic nervous system and overall autonomic nervous system regulation.

 Many times, structural abnormalities in the brain can also lead to infantile spasms.
 These malformations disrupt the normal functioning of brain cells and may trigger seizures.
-These are most commonly linked to various metabolic and chromosomal conditions such as tuberous sclerosis and Down syndrome.
+These are most commonly linked to various metabolic and chromosomal conditions, such as tuberous sclerosis and Down syndrome.

 Symptoms and Detection of Infantile Spasms